senx/warp10-ext-forecasting-doc/README.md

-SEARCH.ARIMA         // search for a suitable Arima model (include ARMA and ARIMA) SEARCH.SARIMA        // search for a suitable Sarima model (include SARMA and SARIMA) SEARCH.NNET          // search for a suitable neural network model (include LSTM and NNETAR) AUTO                 // automatically choose a forecast model (non-seasonal) SAUTO                // automatically choose a seasonal forecast model
+SEARCH.ARIMA         // search for a suitable Arima model (include ARMA and ARIMA) SEARCH.SARIMA        // search for a suitable Sarima model (include SARMA and SARIMA) SEARCH.NNET          // search for a suitable neural network model (include LSTM and NNETAR) AUTO                 // automatically choose a forecast model (non-seasonal), using AIC SAUTO                // automatically choose a seasonal forecast model, using cross-validation
 </pre>

-Functions that take a GTS forecast model as argument:
+Functions that uses a GTSFORECASTMODEL:
 <pre>
 FORECAST                 // forecast values in the future FORECAST.ADDVALUES       // forecast values in the future and append them to observation GTS